Steph Catley: International career

 On 14 May 2019, Catley was named vice-captain for the Matildas squad for the 2019 FIFA Women's World Cup in France.
 Catley played as a centre defender during the tournament — her second World Cup selection —covering for injured players Clare Polkinghorne and Laura Alleway.
 During the team's first group stage match against Italy, a late Italian goal in the fifth minute of extratime resulted in a 2–1 surprising loss for the Matildas.
 They faced rivals Brazil next and won 3–2.
 Catley broke her hand during Australia's 4–1 over Jamaica, though continued to play through the tournament.

 Australia finished second in Group C and advanced to the Round of 16 where they faced Norway.
 After a 1–1 tie, Norway won 4–1 in penalties and the Matildas were knocked out of the tournament.
 On the loss, Catley said, "This team had high expectations and goals coming into this tournament.
 To go out this way, it was pretty rough, and I haven't really wrapped my head around it.
 It doesn't really feel like we're out.
 (But) it's a very strong group and as you can see in the way that we play, we never doubt what we can do or think that we can win, so taking that, being more clinical and doing all the little things right, we're going to be fine."

 Catley was selected for the Australian women's football Matildas soccer team which qualified for the Tokyo 2020 Olympics.
 The Matildas advanced to the quarter-finals with one victory and a draw in the group play.
 In the quarter-finals they beat Great Britain 4–3 after extra time.
 However, they lost 1–0 to Sweden in the semi-final and were then beaten 4–3 in the bronze medal playoff by USA.
 On 30 January 2022, she played her 100th match for Australia in a 1–0 defeat against South Korea in the 2022 AFC Women's Asian Cup quarter-finals.

+On 3 July 2023, Catley was once again named vice-captain of the Matildas for the 2023 FIFA Women's World Cup.

+Catley scored the winner in the opening game against Ireland.
+It was a penalty which was the only goal of the game.
+She scored the final goal in Australia's 4-0 win over Canada, once again via a penalty.

+On 4 June 2024, Catley was named in the Matildas team which qualified for the Paris 2024 Olympics, her third Olympic Games selection.
+In the absence of the injured Sam Kerr, Steph was selected as captain for the Matildas' Olympics campaign.
+She scored twice and had two assists in Australia's sole victory at the tournament; a dramatic 6–5 win over Zambia.